 The marriage license fee is $40.00, which includes the issuance of a Certificate of Marriage Registration.
 This certificate is automatically sent to the applicants within 15 days after the completed license is returned by the officiant (the person who performs the marriage ceremony).
 It serves as notice that a record of the marriage is on file.

-Payment may be made in cash or by local check or money order made payable to Sylvia A. Cabana, Town Clerk.
+Payment may be made in cash or by local check or money order made payable to Kate Murray, Town Clerk.

 Yes.
 Although the marriage license is issued immediately, the marriage ceremony may not take place within 24 hours from the exact time that the license was issued.
 When both applicants are 16 years of age or older, the 24-hour waiting period may be waived by an order of a Judge of the Nassau County Supreme Court or a Judge of the Nassau County Court.
 If either person is under 16 years of age, the order must be from a Nassau County Family Court Judge.